Spectrophotometer Calibration Workshop

 69 Gracefield Road, Gracefield

-Approximately 45 minute drive from Wellington Airport, 30 minutes from Wellington CBD
+- Approximately 45 minutes drive from Wellington Airport and 30 minutes from Wellington CBD

 Course Times